discordjs/guide/guide/commando/permissions.md

 };
 ```

-Now, just use the `userPermissions` and `clientPermissions` options to check for certain permissions.
-For example, say to use `meow`, the user needs the ability to Manage Messages, and the client needs full Administrator access.
+You can then use the `userPermissions` and `clientPermissions` options to check for certain permissions.
+If you wanted to restrict the `meow` command, requiring the user to have the ability to manage messages, and the client full administrator access, you'd do the following:

 <!-- eslint-skip -->